How to Convert Date to Text in Excel?

 Consider the data set of joining date

-Copy it and paste it in the notepad Open a Notepad and paste it there.
+- Copy the data.
+Open a Notepad and paste it there.
 As soon as you paste the dates in the notepad, it automatically gets converted into text.

 Sub Datetotexts ()